Nemin32/Nemin32.github.io/other/_posts/2020-02-06-swinterview.md

 ## OWI in the Stranger's Wrath era

 **Nemin:**
 Damn, that sounds terrible.
-I see after things like this OWI must have been like a whole new world.
+I see, after things like this OWI must have been like a whole new world.
 I forgot to ask, have you had any experience with the series beforehand?
-Did you play Oddysee, Exoddus os Munch?
+Did you play Oddysee, Exoddus or Munch?

 > **David Fried:**
 >I had no experience at all with the series prior to Stranger's Wrath.